blladnar/blladnar.github.io/_posts/2017-05-23-Made-it-to-Big-Bear.markdown

 ---
 After my longest day, we had another big day ahead.
 There's a burn area just before Big Bear where no camping is allowed, and to get past it requires over 7000 feet of climbing in a little over 20 miles.

 It was another hot day, but at least this one would have a lot of water.
 We were hiking up a canyon with a stream running through it.
-Everyone jumped from shady spot to shady spot, leapfrogging eachother as we all took breaks.
+Everyone jumped from shady spot to shady spot, leapfrogging each other as we all took breaks.

 ![photo0](/img/Made it to Big BearPost0.JPG)